 The soundtrack includes spectacular songs delivered by Mercedes Sosa and Patti Smith (the subversive American rocker is an outspoken fan of the Catholic Church).
 The instrumental parts, on the other hand, are a little sloppy and might get a little on your nerves.

-Pope Francis – A Man of His Word has just premiered at the 71st Cannes Film festival taking place right now.
+Pope Francis – A Man of His Word premiered in Cannes in May 2018, when this piece was originally written.
 Wim Wenders and his team received a passionate standing ovation.
 Many people in the audience (including myself, a militant atheist) were crying as the lights went on after the film credits.
-The singular Pope and the singular filmmaker make an explosive tear-jerking duo.
+The iconic Pope and the emblematic filmmaker make an explosive tear-jerking duo.
+The film is out in UK cinemas on Friday, August 10th.